robertsoli/HR_Analysis/notebook/HR_Analysis.md

 - Renaming of variables

--

-- Start by cleaning the data, looking at the business tasks as which new variables need to be made may only become apparent in motion
+- Creating aggregations of numeric data as new variables

 ---